kfs214/ruri-iro/.github/CONTRIBUTING.md

 ## New Contributor Guide

-To gain an understanding of the project, please read the [README](../README.md) file.
+To gain an understanding of the project, please read the [README](../README.md) file and [wiki](https://github.com/kfs214/ruri-iro/wiki).

 ## Issues